Year

 My MedEdge

-Web design, video graphic design, and creative mgmt for an e-learning platform
+Web, video, graphic design, and creative management for an e-learning platform

 Problem

-In 2022, Total CME began developing an educational platform to connect healthcare providers and patients.
+In 2022, a local healthcare education company began developing an educational platform to truly connect healthcare providers and patients through education.
 Focused on rare and complex diseases, the platform needed to deliver reliable, easy-to-understand video education for patients while enabling providers to curate and share personalized playlists of content.
 The site needed to balance two distinct audiences while delivering a cohesive interface, brand identity, and scalable visuals on a fast timeline.

-As Brand and UI Designer, I was responsible for expanding the proposal into a fully realized product.
-The challenge involved not only designing the website interface but also producing supporting visuals and e-learning graphics for the platform’s video library.
-My approach included creating a complete interface design and style in Adobe XD and maintaining close communication with developers and directors to ensure alignment.
+As Lead Web and Graphic Designer, I was responsible for expanding the concept into a fully realized brand.
+For this initiative, I would not only design the website interface, but also produce countless supporting visuals and e-learning graphics for the platform’s video library.
+My approach included creating a complete interface design and style in Adobe XD, maintaining close communication with developers and directors to ensure alignment, and cross-collaboration with multiple departments.
 In addition to brand and web design, I oversaw much of the video production process—making key creative and visual decisions.
 I also managed stakeholder approvals and collaborated with sales, content, and scientific teams to ensure I upheld standards for accuracy and consistency across all deliverables.

 Responsibilities